suhas1999/dogs_vs_cats_Exp/README.md

 removed the fully connected layers(by keeping include_top = False) and added few layers.
   *Trained it for one epoch
-  *We can see that train_accuracy reached a value of 95%  and 98% validation accuracy +In the second part I went to train bit deep to train the network *Trained it for one epoch
+  *We can see that train_accuracy reached a value of 95%  and 98% validation accuracy +In the second part I went bit deep to train the network *Trained it for one epoch
   *We see that train accuracy is 97.21% and val_accuray 53% From this we observe that  Model overfitted the train data